 Read on for more details on what we know about Windows 9.

 Windows 9 Release Date: When is Windows 9 coming out?There are a few schools of thought on the Windows 9 release date.
-One suggests it's planned for April 2015, which would make it just under two years since Windows 8 was released.
+One suggests it's planned for April 2015.
 This is a reasonably safe bet for a few reasons, including Microsoft's desire to shorten the gaps between releases, and the fact the original report came from respected Microsoft reporter Paul Thurrot.

-Reasons against this theory include that there was no serious mention of Windows 9 at the recent BUILD 2014 conference, Microsoft's annual developers conference.
-Microsoft did show a sneak peek of a new Start Menu, but this is expected to come in an update to Windows 8 (either as 8.1 Update 2 or Windows 8.2) later this year.
+Reasons against this theory include that there was no serious mention of Windows 9 at the BUILD 2014 conference, Microsoft's annual developers conference.
+Microsoft did show a sneak peek of a new Start Menu, but not much else.

 SEE ALSO: Surface Mini release date, news and rumours